ivanpaulovich/ddd-tdd-rich-domain-model-dojo-kata/README.md

 # Small .NET Standard solution with DDD Building Blocks covered with Unit Tests [![Build status](https://ci.appveyor.com/api/projects/status/ujilt0luhnvpm4to?svg=true)](https://ci.appveyor.com/project/ivanpaulovich/ddd-tdd-rich-domain) [![codecov](https://codecov.io/gh/ivanpaulovich/ddd-tdd-rich-domain/branch/master/graph/badge.svg)](https://codecov.io/gh/ivanpaulovich/ddd-tdd-rich-domain)

-We designed the Finance Domain using Aggregate Roots, Entities and Value Objects and we covered the uses cases with Unit Tests, try running them.
+We designed the Finance Domain using Aggregate Roots, Entities and Value Objects and we covered the uses cases with Unit Tests, run them in your first time here.
 The Domain and Unit Tests projects were implemented with .NET, the classes are as closed as possible.

-## Compiling from source
+## :gem: Compiling from source

 To run Acerola from source, clone this repository to your machine, compile and test it: